 Short-Term Program Policies

 Students participating in any Study Abroad and Away short-term program must abide by the following policies.
 Policies are subject to change.
-Click on the links to review policies on the following topics:
+Please refer to the sections below for additional program-specific policies that apply to those participating in a Faculty-Led Program, a Summer School Abroad program or an Alternative Break Program.

 As a participant in an SJSU Faculty-Led Program, you are responsible for knowing and obeying the laws of the host country, all local institutional regulations and rules of your specific program regarding alcohol and drugs.
 Unless permitted by host country law, local institutional regulations, and the program leaders, you will not possess, consume, furnish, or distribute any alcoholic beverages.